terryChou28/tc/README.md

-# My name is Terry
+# My name is Terry C